fenago/kubernetes-course/md/Lab_7.md

     `2`.
 The Pod selector has been set in such a way that this ReplicaSet will manage the Pods with the `environment: production` label.
-The Pod template has the simple Pod configuration that we used in previous chapters.
+The Pod template has the simple Pod configuration that we used in previous labs.
 We have ensured that the Pod label selector matches the Pod\'s labels in the template exactly.